a collection of notes on areas of personal interest

 The basic construction of walls was, as mentioned previously, of a trabeated or column and beam type.
 When left free-standing the columns had to be relatively robust as can be seen in the photograph to the right where they are fronting a liwan in a relatively sophisticated form demonstrated by the development of the normally square cross section as well as a decorated column head.
 This form of design can be seen in the Eastern Province of Saudi Arabia and is likely to have been imported from there.

-This same principle is used in many parts of the structure.
+This column and beam principle is used in many parts of traditional structures.
 The very character of the construction – irregular stones held by a limestone mortar – requires the addition of tensile elements as well as a degree of bracing.
-In the upper of these two photographs you can see a mangrove pole set into and between two columns to brace them.
+In the upper of these two photographs you can see a mangrove pole has been set into and between two columns in order to create a degree of lateral stability to them.
 This method is often used together with similar poles at right angles to these, bracing the external columns back to the internal wall of the liwan.

-The second photo shows both the external appearance of the liwan as well as wooden screening to provide privacy to anybody on the liwan.
-I don’t remember this on the original building and believe it may have been open then, but this simple form of screening was certainly traditional.
+The second photo shows both the external appearance of the liwan above as well as more recently applied wooden screening which provides a degree of privacy to anybody on the liwan.
+I don’t remember this on the original building and believe the liwan may have been open then, but this simple form of screening was certainly traditional and a feature on some buildings.

 Stones from the desert were generally not worked in order to shape them, though some crude cutting of the relatively soft stones may have taken place in order to create a plane face to a building.
 However, the fact that they were irregularly shaped and sized means that they relied upon the packing of smaller stones and, particularly, juss to bind the stones together and produce a strong and relatively stable structure without the need for horizontal reinforcement.
 These structures were also covered on the outside with juss in order to protect the structure, a practice which requires constant maintenance in order to give continuing protection to the basic structure.